← All gearSTARTER KIT

 You can cook well with an instant-read alone.
 A leave-in probe means watching the curve instead of lifting the lid.

-Compare on Amazon ↗Sharp trimming knife
+Compare two-channel leave-in probe on Amazon ↗Sharp trimming knife

 A flexible boning knife makes trim work fast and safe.
 A careful pass with a sharp chef’s knife covers your first cook.